Goal setting: Your Key to Academic Success

 The visual nature of mind maps aids in better retention and recall of information, making it easier for students to remember their goals and the steps required to achieve them.

-Creating a Mind maps helps you to identify the resources you may need and any challenges you might face, allowing for better planning and preparation.
+Creating a Mind map helps you identify the resources you may need and any challenges you might face, allowing for better planning and preparation.

-As you make progress, you can update your mind map, providing a clear visual representation of your achievements and remaining tasks.
+As you make progress update your mind map to have a clear visual representation of your remaining tasks.

 SMART Goals